For Some Women Nearing Menopause, Depression And Anxiety Can Spike

 "I just did not have the energy to do the things I wanted to do," she says, like the long morning walks she loved to take with her dogs, or planning solo travel.

 At the time, Hines lived alone in Philadelphia where she worked as an assistant principal at a school.
-She struggled to get out of bed and go to work, and began to withdraw from friends.
+She struggled to get out of bed and go to work, and she began to withdraw from friends.

 Looking back, she remembers feeling isolated and unmoored.
 "It was such a fog over who I was, what I wanted, where I was going, what I was capable of accomplishing," she says.
 "I just could not find my footing."